AndreasG11/MAE224/Technical-Report-Guidelines.md

 Now that you have constructed logical error bounds for your data, you need to know whether your accuracy is sufficient to encapsulate the behavior which you expect.
 Often times there is an answer which you expect to get.
 You should make sure to include these values and explain where they come from.
 Often times the data you expect to get comes from other experiments or physical models, perhaps even numerical simulations.
 It is important to compare in a quantitative and qualitative manner your results to the expected results.
 Do they follow the same trends?
 How far off are they from each other?
 Does your data capture the same physics?

 ## Relation to scientific concepts
 Now that you have constructed the error estimates for the data and you have compared the experimental results to the expected results, you should make sure to tie everything back to the scientific concepts at hand.
 Do the results make sense?
 Are your results consistent with the physics you expect?
 What physical mechanisms are acting to make the results adhere or diverge from your hypotheses?
-Your TA's and Marcus are a great resource for this section.
+Your TAs and Marcus are a great resource for this section.
 This is truly where you can demonstrate mastery of the subject matter.
 Here you have to apply the physics and mathematics given in the introduction to explain and make sense of the data which you have collected.

 # Conclusions (15%)
 **What did we find and does it confirm/refute our hypotheses?**